 Generally, discharge requirements designed to achieve water quality standards are referred to as water quality-based effluent limitations (WQBELs).
 A WQBEL is a restriction on the quantity or concentration of a pollutant that may be discharged from a point source into a receiving water that is necessary to achieve an applicable water quality standard in the receiving water.
 (See 40 CFR § 122.2; NPDES Permit Writer’s Manual, Appendix A.) As discussed more fully below, WQBELs may be expressed narratively or numerically.

 Federal NPDES regulations require the permitting agency to include WQBELs for point source discharges that cause, have the reasonable potential to cause, or contribute to an excursion above water quality standards.
 (40 CFR § 122.44(d)(1)(i), (iii).)
-As the State Water Board explained in 2001, “Urban runoff is causing and contributing to impacts on receiving waters throughout the state and impairing their beneficial uses....
-It is not enough simply to apply the technology-based standards of controlling discharges of pollutants to the MEP….”
-(State Water Board Order WQ 2001-15, pp. 7-8.)
-Nearly two decades later, this is still true.

-In the Order, WQBELs are included where the Santa Ana Water Board or USEPA has determined that discharges from the MS4 cause, have the reasonable potential to cause, or contribute to an excursion above water quality standards.
-(See 40 CFR §§ 122.44(d)(1)(i)-(iii); 122.44(d)(1)(vii)(B).)
-Reasonable potential can be demonstrated in several ways, one of which is through the TMDL development process.
+In the Order, WQBELs are included that are consistent with the assumptions and requirements of TMDL-based WLAs.
+(See 40 CFR § 122.44(d)(1)(vii)(B).)
 Where a point source is assigned a waste load allocation (WLA) in a TMDL, the analysis conducted in the development of the TMDL provides the basis for the Santa Ana Water Board or USEPA’s determination that the discharge has the reasonable potential to cause or contribute to an exceedance of water quality standards in the receiving water.
 This approach is affirmed in USEPA’s Permit Writer’s Manual, which states, “[w]here there is a pollutant with a WLA from a TMDL, a permit writer must develop WQBELs.”
 (NPDES Permit Writers’ Manual, p.
-6-30.)
+6-30; see also, Order WQ 2015-0075, p.
+59.)

-The Santa Ana Water Board and USEPA have each established numerous TMDLs to address water quality impairments in the Santa Ana Region.
+The Santa Ana Water Board and USEPA have each established TMDLs to address water quality impairments in the Santa Ana Region.
 Through the process of developing these TMDLs and assigning WLAs to MS4 discharges in the Santa Ana Region, the Santa Ana Water Board and USEPA have established that MS4 discharges cause or contribute to exceedances of water quality standards.
-Given the number of Santa Ana Water Board and USEPA established TMDLs for impaired waters in the Santa Ana Region, there is ample evidence that MS4 discharges are a continuing and significant source of pollutants to the impaired receiving waters notwithstanding implementation of stormwater management programs driven by the MEP standard for the last three decades.
+Given the number of Santa Ana Water Board and USEPA established TMDLs for impaired waters in the Santa Ana Region, there is ample evidence that some MS4 discharges are likely to be a continuing and significant source of pollutants to the impaired receiving waters notwithstanding implementation of stormwater management programs driven by the MEP standard for the last three decades.